Manhattan Beach, DUI Check Point, 0.12% BAC, Wet Reckless

 The officers also “auditioned” for the famous reality show, even unbuttoning their shirts to show off their muscles and tans.
 Our client, female and surrounded by four officers, felt very intimidated.
 After a prolonged period of time, without ever being told her Fifth Amendment right against self-incrimination (Miranda v.
 Arizona), the police took her to the Manhattan Beach Police Station.

-The police also never admonished our client as to her right to refuse to submit to a breath or blood test at the police station.
+The police also never admonished our client as to her legal obligation to submit to a breath or blood test at the police station.

 The client’s asthma then kicked in and she began hyperventilating.
 However, they forced her to give a breath sample at the Manhattan Beach Station, while she was in the midst of an asthma attack.
 She blew another 0.12%.